• Skip to primary navigation

 Why are they subject to an SEC enforcement?

-App Annie – and its former CEO Bertrand Schmitt, who is also subject to enforcement action – knew that companies would only share confidential data about their performance with App Annie on the basis that it 1) would not be disclosed to third parties and 2) the data would be aggregated and anonymized before being modeled to generate insights.
+App Annie – and its former CEO Bertrand Schmitt, who is also subject to enforcement action – knew that companies would only share confidential data about their performance with App Annie on the basis that it 1) would not be disclosed to third parties and 2) the data would be aggregated and anonymized before being modelled to generate insights.

 However, despite making these assertions, the SEC has found that App Annie used non-aggregated, non-anonymized data to alter its model-generated estimates to make them more valuable to sell to firms.
 Moreover, it told their trading firm customers that they generated estimates in a way that was consensual with the companies from which they obtained the confidential data, which it ultimately was not.
 They also said they had controls to prevent the misuse of that confidential data, and that it met federal securities laws.